bluekvirus/Stage.js/implementation/HOWTO.md

 You can't acquire topic locks if the global lock is currently unavailable.

 #####Graphs
 We support graphs through SVG.
-An optional basic SVG library (Raphaël.js) is included in the framework's starter-kit distribution.
-You can use it in any *Marionette.xView* through:
+An **optional** basic SVG library (Raphaël.js) is included in the framework's starter-kit distribution.
+You can use it in any *View* through:
 ```
 Application.view({
     svg: true,